sswahn/bind/README.md

 ### Create State
 `createStore(initialState)`

 Used to create a new store with the given initial state.

-Usage:
 ```javascript
 createStore({
   count: 0,